Larry Geraty: La Sierra University

 From 1993 to 2007 Geraty served as President of La Sierra University.
 His presidency commenced directly following La Sierra's reformation as an independent institution, after it split from Loma Linda University.
 His immediate role was to create an identity for the school.
 Geraty is credited with leading the school as it retired its debt and opened a new $23 million science complex.

 He was noted for his leadership in supporting the ordination of women in the Seventh-day Adventist church, with a prominent advocate saying he was not "afraid to stand alone for truth" in that regard.
-Responding to President Geraty's initiative La Sierra University's Board of Trustees voted in November 1996 to establish the first Women's Resource Center in the Seventh-day Adventist Church.
+Responding to President Geraty's initiative La Sierra University's board of trustees voted in November 1996 to establish the first Women's Resource Center in the Seventh-day Adventist Church.
 Geraty serves on the Center's Board of Advisors to this day.
 On June 7, 2007, Geraty was honored as the Greater Riverside Chambers of Commerce's Citizen of the Year at a celebration dinner.

-Dr. Geraty was also responsible for the Censorship of several academic researchers and faculty whose work called into question dogmatic procedures and beliefs running counter to Church Belief.